zhubao315/learn-agentic-ai/06c_model_context_protocol/01_mcp_server/readme.md

 # MCP Server

-We will using [Python MCP SDK](https://github.com/modelcontextprotocol/python-sdk) for developing MCP Servers.
+We will use [Python MCP SDK](https://github.com/modelcontextprotocol/python-sdk) for developing MCP Servers.

     uv init weather